jcergolj/simpletime-os/README.md

 ## Future Plans

+We're building features that expand SimpleTime OS while maintaining our core philosophy of simplicity:

+### Coming Soon
+- **API & Webhooks**: Integrate with invoicing, project management, and automation tools
+- **SaaS Hosted Version**: Don't want to self-host?
+We'll handle the technical details for you

 Core stays free and open source.
-Might add optional paid features later to support development, but the base app will always be MIT licensed.
+Optional paid features will support development, but the base app will always be O'Saasy licensed and self-hostable.

+Star on [GitHub](https://github.com/jcergolj/simpletime-os) to stay updated.